 As nurse leaders, you know how detrimental cuts to nursing workforce development would be to the health care system and your patients.
 Urge your congressional representatives to fully fund Title VIII Nursing Workforce Development programs.

-Details of the bipartisan Title VIII Nursing Workforce Reauthorization Act of 2017.
+Details of the bipartisan Title VIII Nursing Workforce Reauthorization Act.
 Key Proposed Changes:

 Updating Title VIII programs to include clinical nurse specialists among the other three APRN roles